What Is an Employee Incident Report?

 Gather the facts and details

 A workplace incident report should be based solely on facts.
 Take the time to sit and jot down key dates, times, and other details that are relevant to your report.
-By being clear and descriptive early on in the report, HR will not need to come back to you and ask for more clarification.
+By being clear and descriptive, HR will have a better overview of the situation.
+It will also save time for unnecessary questions later on in the investigation process (if there is one).

 Follow-up with HR and your employer